omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

   substitute(expr, list(y = quote(2 * y)))))
 ```

-where `expr` is the parameter that holds the promise and `pi` is the result of calling `promise_info(expr)`.
+where `expr` is the parameter that holds the promise, and `pi` is the result of calling `promise_info(expr)`.
 Neither is particularly pretty, and you have to remember to construct the expressions inside out, but that is the way you can get an expression substituted in for a variable that holds it and then modify it.
 Of the two, the traditional approach---the second of the two---is probably the simplest.

-In both cases we are creating the expression
+In both cases, we are creating the expression

 ```r
 substitute(<expr>, list(y = quote(2 * y)))